-We believe our Community Health Center model — which integrates full-spectrum medical care, behavioral health and oral healthcare — enables whole-person care that is ideal for teaching and learning best practices and pursuing optimal patient outcomes.
+We believe our Community Health Center model — which integrates full-spectrum medical care, behavioral health, oral health and eyecare — enables whole-person care that is ideal for teaching and learning best practices and pursuing optimal patient outcomes.
 We recognize and embrace the value that every member of the healthcare team brings, and pursue a team-based approach to care.
 We model caring for patients in collaborative environment that values equity and access for all.

 NOHN has partnered with Swedish Cherry Hill Family Medicine Residency and Olympic Medical Center to serve as the ambulatory care and continuity clinic site for training a new generation of Family Medicine physicians.
-After many years of planning and preparation, we have realized this long desired goal of training residents in a community-based setting.
-Resident physicians will train in an ideal learning environment, practicing full-spectrum care alongside enthusiastic, board-certified faculty and community physicians and team members.
+Resident physicians train in an ideal learning environment, practicing full-spectrum care alongside enthusiastic, board-certified faculty and community physicians and team members.
 Our goal is to train Family Physicians to be well-prepared to practice compassionate, high-quality, full-spectrum primary care in a rural or underserved area

-Under the Rural Training Track (RTT) model, Residents will receive training their first year in Seattle at Swedish Cherry Hill.
-Their second and third years of training will be in Port Angeles, continuing inpatient training at Olympic Medical Center and medical specialty rotations with Olympic Medical Physicians group.
-NOHN will provide the residents their home continuity ambulatory care clinic
+Under the Rural Training Track (RTT) model, Residents receive training their first year in Seattle at Swedish Cherry Hill.
+Their second and third years of training are in Port Angeles, continuing inpatient training at Olympic Medical Center and medical specialty rotations with Olympic Medical Physicians group.
+NOHN provides the residents their home continuity ambulatory care clinic.

 The following link provides more information about Swedish Cherry Hill: